 There are three reasons why the ISO 9001 standard has developed this reputation for delivering real results:

-- Credibility – the independent certification process that requires a third party to assess the organisation against the required standards, ensuring that a high level of quality assurance is consistently achieved.
+The independent certification process that requires a third party to assess the organisation against the required standards, ensuring that a high level of quality assurance is consistently achieved.

-- Universality – because the standard can be applied across a wide variety of business sectors, it has been applied to vast numbers of companies.
+Because the standard can be applied across a wide variety of business sectors, it has been applied to vast numbers of companies.
 With such a wide reach it has become the simple way for procurement teams to rate companies.

-- Success – when ISO 9001 is implemented in a business it creates results, drives efficiency and gives business a framework for continual improvement.
+When ISO 9001 is implemented in a business it creates results, drives efficiency and gives business a framework for continual improvement.
 Its reputation is based on a consistently high level of return on investment, making it an extremely attractive proposition for business.

 And of course, ISO 9001 is a pre-built QMS that reduces the load on high-level directors and authorities within the business.
 Rather than having to construct an entire approach from first principles, this standard allows businesses to simply make the decision and accelerate towards the end goal of certification and a better operational structure.